mace-cream/clusterhowto/matlab.md

 ```shell
 proxychains4 matlab -nodesktop -nosplash -nodisplay -r "run('path/to/your/script.m');exit;"
 ```

+## Large Scale Computation
-You can use `srun` to submit matlab job.
+You can use `srun` to submit matlab job to compute node.